Quantum controllability on graph-like manifolds through magnetic potentials and boundary conditions: Introduction

 This article is organised as follows.
-In Section 2 some important definitions are included and the main results of this work are presented.
-Section 3 is devoted to the proof of Theorem~\ref{thm:stability_bound} and also to introduce the particular case of form linear Hamiltonians.
-The latter includes the family of self-adjoint extensions of the magnetic Laplacians that we shall consider.
-The self-adjoint extensions of the magnetic Laplacians on generic manifolds with boundary and the construction of Quantum Circuits are given in Section 4.
-Finally, we prove the controllability results on Quantum Circuits in Section 5.
+In Section~\ref{sec:preliminaries} some {illustrative examples} are {introduced} and the main results of this work are presented.
+The self-adjoint extensions of the magnetic Laplacians on generic manifolds with boundary are {characterised} in Section~\ref{sec:magneticLaplacian} and {our} construction of Thick Quantum Graphs is given in Section~\ref{sec:TQG}.
+In Section~\ref{sec:circuits} we prove controllability results on Thick Quantum Graphs, cf.\ Theorem~\ref{thm:controllability_piecewise_smooth} and Theorem~\ref{thm:controllability_boundary}.
+Finally, in Section~\ref{sec:examples} we show how results of the previous sections can be used to extend controllability results to other meaningful situations.